Dream-Bean/FinalGame/README.md

 Commit #6: Implemented scene transition based on player hitting the endpoint of the
             map.
 Also added sound, and touched up borders.

+Commit #7: Added a tilemap and incorporated collision checking.